Island is a new target platform introduced back with Elements 9. Simply put, Island lets you write low-level CPU-native code.

 Island goes a level deeper, forgoing the higher-level abstractions and letting you build directly to the low-level, non-OOP platform APIs – using "unmanaged" and CPU-native code in each case.

-For the initial release, Island supports targeting the Win32 API for Windows (32-bit and 64-bit), as well as the glibc API for Linux (64-bit Intel and 32-bit ARM).
+Currently, Island supports targeting the Win32 API for Windows (32-bit and 64-bit), the glibc API for Linux (64-bit Intel and 32-bit ARM), the Android NDK, as well as – new in v10 – WebAssembly.

-Island lets you use all of the Elements languages – Oxygene, C# and Swift – to write this native code for Windows and Linux.
-It also works with the Java language preview we're shipping with Elements 9 in Fire, as well.
+Island lets you use all of the Elements languages – Oxygene, C#, Swift and Java – to write this native code.

 Let this sink in: You can now use C# to write CPU-native Windows code.
 Or use Oxygene on Linux, natively.
 Or write Java code against the Android NDK!
 And any other combination you can think of.